This guidance will assist schools and other educational settings in providing advice for pupils, students, staff and parents or carers regarding:

 The following symptoms may develop in the 14 days after exposure to someone who has COVID-19 infection:

 Generally, these infections can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.
-There is no evidence that children are more affected than other age groups – very few cases have been reported in children.
+There is no evidence that children are more affected than other age groups.

 2. How COVID-19 is spread